-Net Finance (expense) / income decreased from an income of \$0.3 million in 2013 to an expense of \$0.6 million in 2014, a movement of approximately \$1 million.
-The decrease occurred primarily due to unfavourable foreign exchange rates on Australian Dollar, Euro and Sterling relative the strong performance of the US Dollar.
+Net Finance (expense) / income decreased from an expense of \$0.1 million in 2013 to an expense of \$0.2 million in 2014, a movement of approximately \$0.1 million.
+The increase occurred primarily due to unfavourable foreign exchange rates on Australian Dollar and Euro relative the strong performance of the US Dollar.